-UHS updates this information every Monday by 5 PM.
-For the latest, see case counts from the CDC or local updates, including vaccine eligibility, from Public Health Madison & Dane County.
+For the latest information on MPV, see case counts from the CDC or local updates, including vaccine eligibility, from Public Health Madison & Dane County.

-In the United States, as of August 9, there are 9,492 confirmed cases of monkeypox.
-31 of these cases have been confirmed in Wisconsin.
+In the United States, as of September 12, there are 21,985 confirmed cases of monkeypox (MPV).
+56 of these cases have been confirmed in Wisconsin.

 Monkeypox (MPV) is rare but the disease can be serious in some people.
 Symptoms include: